 Monitoring application file access and files that are uploaded to browsers

 Incidents logged from Citrix virtualized endpoints

 All incidents that are generated on Citrix drives by the DLP Agent display as Removable Storage Device incidents.
 In the Enforce Server administration console, you cannot deselect the Removable Storage event for Citrix drives.
-The Removable Storage event is always monitored by the agents that are deployed to Citrix servers.
+The Removable Storage event always gets monitored by the agents that are deployed to Citrix servers.
 Note: The IP addresses in incident snapshots contain the IP address of the XenDesktop virtual machine or XenApp server and not a Citrix client.

 You must install the DLP Agent software on each XenApp server host and on any individual application servers that publish applications through XenApp.

 All detection on Citrix XenApp is performed in a single thread (all user activities are analyzed sequentially).

 Symantec tests indicate that the DLP Agent software can support a maximum of 40 simultaneous clients per Citrix server.
 However, detection performance varies depending on the server hardware, the type of applications that are used, and the activities that Citrix clients perform.
 You must verify the DLP Agent performance characteristics for your environment.

 Note: If XenApp streams an application directly to an endpoint computer, the Symantec DLP Agent that is deployed to the XenApp server cannot monitor the streamed application.

 Detection server restriction for Symantec DLP Agents on Citrix XenApp